DecimaASI007/BharatwASI/README.md

 ## 🏆 Acknowledgements

 A special thanks to Decima Technologies and Dr. Yuvraj Kumar for pioneering India’s journey into Artificial Super Intelligence.
-This project is dedicated to the advancement of AI in India and its mission to become a global AI leader.
+This project is dedicated to the advancement of AI, AGI, and ASI in India and its mission to become a global ASI leader.

 ## 📢 Spread the Word!

-Join us in making BharatwASI a national AI success story! 🚀
+Join us in making BharatwASI a national ASI success story! 🚀

 ### 💬 Follow & Support: Decima Technologies
 ### 📌 Use Hashtags: #BharatwASI #ASI #AIforIndia #DecimaTech